What To Do

 The largest game reserve in South Africa, the Kruger National Park is larger than Israel.
 Nearly 2 million hectares of land that stretch for 352 kilometres (20 000 square kilometres) from north to south along the Mozambique border, is given over to an almost indescribable wildlife experience.
 Certainly, it ranks with the best in Africa and is the flagship of the country’s national parks - rated as the ultimate safari experience.

-Most of the following activities are available as self-drive tours and escorted tours.
-We took all these photographs ourselves on team visits to the various sites and activities, so we recommend them all!
+Most of these activities are available as self-drive tours and escorted tours.
+We have tried them out ourselves on team visits to the various sites and activities, so we recommend them all!

 Obviously, the freedom of driving yourself has its advantages, but with the benefit of a qualified guide, you are likely to see and learn more.
 If you have a special interest or if there is a venue or site that you particularly want to see, please tell us, so that we can be absolutely sure that it is included in your itinerary.
 Please also check with us which meals are included so that we can pack you a picnic if required.
 (Breakfast picnics are included free of charge for residents).